aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/20-experiment-console/_index.en.md

 **_Note:_** if you've used AWS FIS before you may not see the splash screen.
 In that case select "Experiment templates" in the burger menu on the left and access **"Create experiment template"** from there.
 {{% /notice %}}

-#### Template description and permissions
+#### Template description, name, and permissions

 Let's write a description for our experiment template and select an IAM role to use when performing the experiment.
-Go to the "Description and permission" section.
-For "Description" enter `Terminate half of the instances in the auto scaling group` and for "IAM Role" select the `FisWorkshopServiceRole` role you created previously.
+Go to the "Description, name and permission" section.
+For "Description" enter `Terminate half of the instances in the auto scaling group`, for "Name" enter `FisWorkshopExp1Run1` and for "IAM Role" select the `FisWorkshopServiceRole` role you created previously.

 {{< img "create-template-2-description.en.png" "Set FIS description and role" >}}